 Campaigning by the Haemophilia Scotland community for increased psychological support across Scotland resulted in funding being made available by the Scottish Government.
 After a successful 2 year pilot project in the Haemophilia Centre in Edinburgh, the benefits of additional psychological support to patients with inherited bleeding disorders and their families was demonstrated.
 The project has subsequently received a new tranche of funding to continue the service.
 The pilot has now been extended and is now available across Scotland.

-Gráinne and Nadine head up this new service, they can offer psychological support and talking therapies to all patients with inherited bleeding disorders, young and older, and their families.
+Gráinne and Sarah head up this new service, they can offer psychological support and talking therapies to all patients with inherited bleeding disorders, young and older, and their families.

 Some issues which might be discussed include:

 - Coping with having a bleeding disorder

 - Coping with feelings (like feeling worried, scared, angry or sad)

 - Managing fear about treatment, like fear of hospital or needles

 - Relationships with family, significant others or friends

 - Getting ready for going to college or moving on to adult services

 - Challenges associated with having received infected blood products.